How to Merge VCF Files: Free Tool + Duplicate Removal Guide (2026)

 Phone migration is the big one.
 Moving from iPhone to Android (or the other way around) and needing to combine contacts from both devices.
 Consolidating work and personal address books into one master file.
 Merging contacts from Google, iCloud, and Outlook accounts that have drifted apart over the years.
 Combining multiple VCF backup files from different dates.
 Merging department or team contact lists into a shared company directory.
 Pulling together contact exports from different email providers like Gmail, Yahoo, and Outlook.
 Combining customer contact exports from different CRM tools.
 Merging attendee lists from multiple events.
 And just general deduplication where you want to merge overlapping contact files and clean out the duplicates.

-Method 1: Use Our Free Online VCF Merger Tool (No Code Required)
+Method 1: Use the Free Online VCF Merger (No Code Required)

 Try it here: merge-json-files.com/vcf-merger

-- Drag and drop your VCF files or click to browse
+- Drag and drop VCF files (or browse to select them)

-- Remove duplicates to automatically detect and remove duplicate contacts based on name, email, and phone number
+- Remove duplicates: detect duplicates based on name, email, and phone

-- Sort alphabetically to organize contacts A through Z by name
+- Sort alphabetically: organize contacts A to Z

-- Trim empty fields to remove vCard properties that have blank values
+- Trim empty fields: remove properties with blank values

 - Click "Merge VCF Files"

-- Review the statistics showing total contacts, duplicates removed, and files merged
+- Review the stats (total contacts, duplicates removed, files merged)

 Method 2: Merge VCF Files Using Python